Just getting started?

 From the very first day of class, you'll learn how to gather and report stories that matter.
 You'll learn how to conduct yourself ethically and do excellent research, which are the foundations of journalism.
 In class, you'll discuss what's going on in the world, and how journalism can make a difference.
 Our instructors will work with you to master the technical side of journalism as well, including publication design, posting stories online, taking great photos, operating broadcast cameras and more.
 You'll graduate fully equipped to walk into any newsroom and thrive.

 Before students apply to the School of Journalism, they accumulate a set of prescribed general Arts courses.
 We refer to this period as 'pre-journalism.'
 When students have completed pre-journalism -- usually after two years of university studies -- they apply to enter the School.
 If accepted, they spend the next two years in intensive journalism studies, graduating with a four-year bachelor's degree.

 Students admitted to the School of Journalism will take three semesters of course work and a semester-long paid internship in the newsroom of a newspaper, radio or television broadcaster, or in a communications department.
 Students must meet the required standard in this internship to pass it and obtain their degree.
 The first semester begins with ethical studies and basic research, interviewing and reporting skills in print, online, television, radio and photojournalism.
-In the second semester, we move it up a notch, introducing investigative journalism, current affairs broadcasting,.
+In the second semester, we move it up a notch, introducing investigative journalism, and current affairs broadcasting.

 Students also run the campus-community online news site Ink Online, and have their radio work aired on CJTR community radio.

 In the summer and fall, students fan out across the country for their paid internships, returning for the final winter semester to take journalism electives such as documentary, magazine writing and advanced print.
 It's an intense program that ensures students gain the widest possible range of knowledge and skills to launch their journalism careers.

 Students must also achieve a minimum average of 65% per semester in journalism, with no failures, in order to continue in the program.